CGGrimsley/NETH3T/README.md

    - The **MicroSD card** will allow storing the results of tests, as well as loading pre-written attack scripts, enabling users to automate penetration testing tasks.

 4. **Modularity:**
-   - This repository will hopefully host a myriad of **3D printable modules and accesories** for the NETH3T.
+   - This repository will hopefully host a myriad of **3D printable modules and accessories** for the NETH3T.
    - Ability to plug and play **I2C** and **SPI** modules to customize your device.

 ## **Getting Started**